bangkorkor/PACS-challenges/challenge2/README.md

 # Challenges 2

-## A Spare Matrix
+### A Spare Matrix

 It is often necessary to exploit sparsity to be able to operate with large matrices.
-We also want a reader of matrices written on *Market Matrix Form*.
+We also want a reader of matrices written on *Matrix Market Form*.
 See [pdf](https://github.com/bangkorkor/PACS-challenges/blob/main/challenge2/doc/Challenge23-24-2.pdf) for documentation.

-## To run code
+### To run code

 No external libaries needed, just navigate to the challenge2 directory and do ```make``` to compile.
 Do ```./build/main``` to execute

-## Results
+### Results

 When running the test_time_RowMajor and test_time_ColumnMajor functions one can clearly see that the run time is quicker when the matix is compressed rather then uncompressed, around 60% quicker.

-## Remarks
+# Remarks

 ### RowMajor ColumnMajor